1095 Avenue of the Americas

 1095 Avenue of the Americas is a 630 ft skyscraper in the Midtown Manhattan neighborhood of New York City.
-It was constructed from 1971 to 1973 to be the headquarters of New York Telephone Company and has 41 floors.
+It was constructed from 1971 to 1973 to be the headquarters of the New York Telephone Company and has 41 floors.
 The building also served as the headquarters of NYNEX and Bell Atlantic.
 Kahn & Jacobs designed the tower, which is the 98th tallest building in the city.
 The original facade was said to be designed to resemble the relays which were commonly found inside telephones of the time.

 History

 From 2006 to 2007, the tower was upgraded from Class B+ to Class A office space for $260 million.
 The phone company moved its headquarters to 140 West Street in the early 2000s and sold off most of the Sixth Avenue building.
 Verizon retained a condominium interest in floors 6-12, where it maintained offices and a telephone exchange serving landlines in Midtown Manhattan.
 In 2013, the company moved its corporate headquarters back to 1095 Avenue of the Americas after selling the upper floors of the Verizon Building.

 In 2015, Ivanhoé Cambridge and Callahan Capital Properties purchased 1095 Avenue of the Americas from The Blackstone Group for $2.2 billion, the most expensive transaction involving a single office building in New York City since 2008.
 In August 2016, Real Summit Investment, a real estate investment subsidiary of the Hong Kong Monetary Authority's Exchange Fund, paid $1.15 billion for a 49% stake in the building.